 Veteran Affairs Contact:

-Northwest Technical Institute is approved by the Veterans Administration as a training facility for eligible veterans, service persons, and widows and dependents of veterans.
+Northwest Technical Institute is approved for veteran's benefits as a training facility for eligible veterans, service persons, and widows and dependents of veterans.
 Eligibility and equivalent educational benefits are determined by the Veterans Administration (VA).
-The office of the Certifying Official coordinates NTI’s services to the students attending classes and receiving veteran’s educational benefits.
+The office of the Certifying Official coordinates NWTI’s services to the students attending classes and receiving veteran’s educational benefits.
 The Certifying Official collects, completes and processes the required substantiating documentation.
 In addition, the Certifying Official offers information about services on campus to assist with educational, career, personal and financial concerns.
 The office also serves as a point-of-contact and direct liaison between the veteran, the School and the Veterans Administration.
 The certifying official is not part of the Veterans Administration, but an employee of Northwest Technical Institute.

 To be eligible for educational benefits, a student must be admitted to a curriculum program and have high school transcripts, all college transcripts, a copy of his/her DD214, a request for educational benefits, and admissions documents on file with the School’s Certifying Official.

 VA applications are designed to obtain the necessary information to determine your eligibility for educational assistance.
 Student may apply for education benefits at any time.
 Information regarding eligibility, applications, and certification may be obtained from the Veterans Administration (1.888.GI.BILL.1).
 Students should complete the VONAPP (Veterans Online Application) located on the VA website at www.gibill.va.gov .

 Chapter 30 Montgomery GI Bill®

 Chapter 35 Dependents Assistance

 *GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA)

 More information about education benefits offered by VA is available at the official U.S. government website at http://www.benefits.va.gov/gibill